The ins and outs of the legal document

 How Offers Work

 Either way, once an offer has been registered at Jamie’s office by a buyer’s agent on behalf of a buyer, the buyer’s agent will shortly thereafter communicate it to you, with Jamie present as your advocate.
-Offer presentations can take place either at your home or at Private Service Realty Ltd., Brokerage office, in a boardroom.
+Offer presentations can take place either at your home or at the office.

 The offer will specify the terms and conditions of the buyer’s offer to purchase your home.
 We will go over all incoming offers very carefully together, in privacy, to make sure all the terms are satisfactory to you.